qdev89/StellaRougeGame/project-plan.md

 ## Current Status

 Phase 1, Phase 2, and Phase 3 are complete.
 We've made significant progress on Phase 4 with most features implemented.
+We've also begun implementing new ship types with unique abilities and expanded progression systems.

 ### Completed Features